Driving Under The Influence Of Drugs

 Erie, Pennsylvania, Drug DUI Attorneys

 A “driving under the influence of drugs” (DUID) charge in Pennsylvania carries significant punishment, so you need an experienced Pennsylvania DUI defense attorney on your side.
-The Erie, Pennsylvania, drugged driving lawyers at McCormick and Vilushis are ready to review your DUID case and determine whether the district attorney’s evidence is subject to challenge.
+The Erie, Pennsylvania, drugged driving lawyers at McCormick & Vilushis LLC are ready to review your DUID case and determine whether the district attorney’s evidence is subject to challenge.
 They help those facing DUI, drug crime and criminal charges in the Erie, Warren and Meadville, Pennsylvania, areas.

 In certain driving under the influence of marijuana cases, Pennsylvania has a “per se” limit of how much of the drug you’re permitted to have in your system.
 Under those laws, you can be convicted of DUID even if you have an extremely low amount of THC in your system.
 How much marijuana it takes to reach this level depends on many factors, including how regularly you may have ingested the drug.

 Different types of drugs exert their effects differently.
 It is mainly the behavior of the driver that alerts police officers to the possibility of drugged driving if there is no smell of alcohol.
 Common medications and street drugs are: marijuana, hash, cocaine, methamphetamines, Xanax, muscle relaxers, Vicodin, Ambien, Percocet, molly, Norco, Suboxone, bath salts and synthetic marijuana.